Explicit formulas for the spectral side of the trace formula of SL(2): Explicit formulas for the spectral side

 \subsection{Sums of zeroes in the continuous spectral terms}

-To illustrate the method, we first consider the classical trace formula for $SL_2(\R)$ without ramification.
+To illustrate the method, we will first consider the classical trace formula for $G(\R)$ without ramification.
 The proof in the adelic setting will be similar.
-In particular, we consider $\rho_0$ the regular representation of $SL_2(\R)$ on $L^2(SL_2(\Z)\backslash SL_2(\R) / SO_2)$.
-In this case, the only character $\eta$ that appears is the trivial one, and the intertwining operator is
+In particular, we consider $\rho_0$ the regular representation of $G(\R)$ on the Hilbert space $L^2(G(\Z)\backslash G(\R) / SO_2)$.
+In this case, the only character $\eta$ that appears is the trivial one, and the intertwining operator is $m(s)=\xi(s)/\xi(1+s)$, with $\xi(s)$ the completed Riemann zeta function.

-Let us examine the contribution of (\ref{LL2}), which involves the logarithmic derivative of $m(s)$.
-We can now prove Theorem \ref{mainthm1} given in the Introduction.